 -

 There would be a vote in Parliament before any digital pound is launched in the UK.
-That means your local MP would have a vote on the issue.
+That means your MP would have a vote.

 We started a public conversation on the digital pound in February 2023 by holding an extensive consultation.
-Tens of thousands of people responded to that, helping us understand how to design a better digital pound for you.
+Tens of thousands of people responded, helping us understand how to design a better digital pound for you.
 And there will be more chances to have your say.

 -